Are You Getting Inpatient or Outpatient Care? A Question with Big Consequences

-The following services generally fall under inpatient care:
+Tips on What Defines “Inpatient” Care The following medical services generally fall under inpatient care:

 - Major surgeries

-- Complex medical issues, after which you stay overnight at a hospital
+- Complex medical treatment, including an overnight stay at the hospital

-If you’re an inpatient, medical staff will be on hand for your entire visit until you’re discharged.
-Depending on your health plan, time extensions for your inpatient stay may vary.
-For example, some plans come with time limits for childbirth, meaning that your insurance will only cover maternity inpatient stays for a set number of hours.
+Once you’re admitted as an inpatient, medical staff will be on hand until you’re discharged.
+Regardless, the length of your inpatient insurance coverage may vary significantly, depending on your health plan.
+For example, some plans limit coverage times for childbirth, meaning that your insurance may only pay for maternity inpatient care of fewer than 48 hours or so.

-Most other services are a part of outpatient services, including:
+Most other services are deemed outpatient services, including:

 - Routine checkups